Meet Our Team

 of California, Irvine School of Medicine.
 He obtained his general surgery

-training at the UC Irvine Medical Center and then a 2-year Vascular and
+training at the UC Irvine Medical Center and then a two-year Vascular

 Medical Center in Los Angeles.